elastic/elasticsearch-js/docs/reference/bulk_examples.md

 When ingesting dense vectors, you can encode float arrays as base64 strings for more efficient transfer.
 The client's `serializer` provides `encodeFloat32Vector` and `decodeFloat32Vector` methods that encode IEEE-754 float32 values in big-endian byte order.

+*Note: Support for ingesting base64-encoded float arrays is available starting in Elasticsearch 9.3.*

 ```js
 'use strict'